moyni/moyni.github.io/_posts/2019-06-30-connective-learning.markdown

 date:   2019-06-30 09:30:00 +0100
 categories: learning
 image: connective-learning.jpg
-description: "I think if I told most companies that to help me learn to cook I need a JSTOR subscription, a topographical map of Europe and a case of wine, they'd laugh."
+description: "I think if I told most people that I want to learn to cook, so I need a JSTOR subscription, a topographical map of Europe and a case of wine, they'd laugh."

 ---
 I decided to change jobs a couple of months ago, so spent a bunch of time interviewing and really learnt a lot about myself.